Developer guide

 git checkout main

-Keep Your Feature Branch Up to Date While working on your feature branch, regularly merge the latest changes from main to avoid merge conflicts later:
+Keep Your Feature Branch Up to Date While working on your feature branch, regularly rebase onto the latest changes from main to avoid conflicts later:

 git fetch upstream